 Candidate L wins her last test by six to three.
-6 > 3 She has won majorities against each of her rivals.
-So she is the "Condorcet winner."
-L > M. L > K.
+6 > 3

+She has won a majority over each rival.

+This makes her the "Condorcet winner."

 "...such a mandate is no doubt a vital ingredient in the subsequent career of the winner."
 1